Frequently Asked Questions

 How do I register for a course?

-To register for college credit, students must complete a registration form, have it signed by a parent or guardian, and submit it with payment by the specified deadline.
+To register for credit, students must complete a registration form, have it signed by a parent or guardian, and submit it with payment by the specified deadline.
 Registration forms may be obtained from your teacher at the beginning of each semester.
 Students cannot retroactively enroll in a college course.
 All college prerequisites must be met.

 What courses are available at my high school?